-The Marine and Coastal Access Act (MCAA) 2009 establishes and sets out the responsibilities and powers for the Inshore Fisheries and Conservation Authorities.
+The Marine and Coastal Access Act (MCAA) 2009 establishes and sets out the responsibilities and powers for the Inshore for the Inshore Fisheries and Conservation Authorities.
 In terms of Governance, the Secretary of State retains oversight of all IFCA operations, including byelaw development and is charged with providing guidance on best practice that the IFCAs should follow.